piskareviv/blog_aux_ntt_1/text/main.md

 First we split input `u32x8`s into odd and even indices.
 Now we have 64-bit word for each element at our disposal, and we can perform Montgomery reduction similarly to scalar case, but with now vectorized.
-Then we combine results for odd and even indices into singe `u32x8`.
+Then we combine results for odd and even indices into a singe `u32x8`.

 We don't have a variety of multiplication instructions.
 Only `_mm256_mul_epi32`, `_mm256_mul_epu32` and `_mm256_mullo_epi32` may be somehow suitable